 Not surprisingly, slogans, branding and advertising play a major part in many of the collages featured here.
 Consumer culture has become a major force since its appearance in collages in the late 1940s.

 "Found collage" relies heavily on urban wall art, such as torn posters, ads, paint, markers and signs.
-It is growing in popularity, partly because of artists such as Nick Riggio13, who creates urban collage paintings.
+It is growing in popularity, partly because of artists such as Nick Riggio, who creates urban collage paintings.

 Here is a selection of the best tutorials on creating outstanding collages.

 - Mixed Media Use a combination of acrylic paints, brushes, gel and various scraps of paper and images.

-An in-depth tutorial from Teodoru Badiu on making his piece entitled “Atlas.”
+- Digital Collage An in-depth tutorial from Teodoru Badiu on making his piece entitled “Atlas.”

 - Fabric Collage A simple way to use old fabrics to create a unique work of art.

 And now, a round-up of the best collage blogs:

 And some Flickr groups dedicated to mixed media and digital- and paper-based collage:

 - Vintage Collage Art